This storefront across from the N.T.

 read earlier, while examining #44 on the

-other side of Beekman Ave., Italian
+other side of Beekman Ave., Italian mortadella could not legally be imported

 into the U.S.–starting in 1967–through